rrthomas/beetle/README.md

 implementation in ISO C99 using POSIX APIs.
 Detailed documentation is in the `doc` directory; installation instructions follow.

-The package is distributed under the GNU Public License version 3, or, at your option, any later version.
+The package is distributed under the GNU General Public License version 3, or, at your option, any later version.

 THIS PROGRAM IS PROVIDED AS IS, WITH NO WARRANTY.
 USE IS AT THE USER’S RISK.